scuzzydude/asimov/asimov.md

 The movie industry resisted efforts of streaming service like Netflix because they did not know how to measure the value of their product.
 Hollywood measured it in sales, in property, be it the rental of seat for a showing of a movie or a piece plastic encoded with the digital version of a film.
 The value of a film or a book or a song, is not in the exchange of property.
 It is appreciation that creates value.

 Netflix took another path.
 Now we have all kinds of original programming, both series and feature length, from all around the world, available on streaming services without advertising.
 How do they make money?
 No idea, and it doesn't matter.
-The value is not something I measure in dollars -- or to put it simply -- for \$15 a month for a full family of five, I'm getting great value.
+The value is not something I measure in dollars -- or to put it simply -- for \$15 a month for a family of five, I'm getting great value.
+That's \$3 per person, for a full month worth of entertainment.
+It's been a long time, but I'm pretty sure it cost more than \$3 to rent a single movie from Blockbuster back in the day.

 Efficient system win.